 Unpaid Parental Leave

-The FMLA allows both mothers and fathers to take leave:
+The FMLA allows employees to take leave:

-- Following the adoption of a child (within 12 months of the child's placement)
+- following the adoption of a child or placement of a foster child (within 12 months of the child's placement), or

 - to care for a child with a serious health condition.